We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 People with hypothyroidism, for instance, may have trouble losing weight, even if they are eating well and exercising.
 They may feel tired all the time or have difficulty concentrating.
 They may feel constipated.
 Some people notice that their hair and skin are drier than usual and may experience hair loss.

 Hypothyroidism can affect anyone at any age.
 It tends to occur more often in women than in men.
+There are several causes of hypothyroidism.
 Those with a family history of autoimmune thyroid disease, such as Hashimoto’s thyroiditis or Graves’ disease, or other autoimmune disorders have an increased risk.

 Thyroiditis initially triggers the release of stored thyroxine.
-This temporarily elevates the level of this hormone in the blood, causing thyrotoxicosis, often followed by a subsequent drop in the hormone level, leading to hypothyroidism.
+This temporarily elevates the level of this hormone in the blood, causing hyperthyroidism, often followed by a subsequent drop in the hormone level, leading to hypothyroidism.
 Mild thyroiditis can sometimes be observed without treatment, but more severe thyroiditis requires treatment during both its hyper- and hypothyroid phases.

 Beta blockers are used to control symptoms of hyperthyroidism because they slow and protect the heart from the excess stimulation caused by increased levels of thyroid hormone.
 Thyroid replacement with thyroxine is necessary when the hypothyroid phase of thyroiditis is severe.
 Though the hypothyroid phase of thyroiditis is often transient, it can sometimes be permanent and lead to a lifelong need for thyroxine replacement.